princej69/princej69.github.io/readme.md

 # princej69.github.io
-A website made by Maver, expect more updates.
+A website made by Maver, expect ~~more~~ less? updates.

-## development
+## Development
-I currently have 2 something projects that are currently work in progress.
+I do update some projects then I forget about them, then a long time later I update the project again and the cycle continues.
+Same goes for this project (princej69.github.io).